-- (9) (a) Where the Commission finally determines that a telecommunications undertaking has not violated paragraph 16 or 17, it shall discontinue the proceedings, and publish a notice of such final determination in one edition of a newspaper of nationwide circulation in Guyana and give written notice of the same to the telecommunications undertaking in respect of which the proceedings were initiated. - (b) The Commission shall issue a final determination that a telecommunications undertaking has violated paragraph 16 or 17 by way of order, directed to the relevant telecommunications undertaking. - (c) Any order issued under subparagraph (9)(b) shall -- - (i) state the reasons for the determination; - (ii) require the telecommunications undertaking to which such order is directed to cease the anti-competitive conduct, to terminate the anti-competitive agreement or to cease the abuse of a dominant position, or any of the foregoing as the case may be, immediately or, in the case of a determination of abuse of a dominant position, within such other time that the Commissions deems just, reasonable and in the interests of consumers and any other relevant user, but in any event within not more than ninety days; - (iii) impose a penalty upon the telecommunications undertaking to which such order is directed, payable within a stated time of not more than ninety days, in accordance with paragraph 23; and - (iv) be subject to registration in the High Court by the Commission under section 66(1) of the Public Utilities Commission Act and enforceable as a judgment of the High Court.
+- (b) The Commission shall issue a final determination that a telecommunications undertaking has violated regulation 16 or 17 by way of order, directed to the relevant telecommunications undertaking. - (c) Any order issued under paragraph (b) shall - - (i) state the reasons for the determination; - (ii) require the telecommunications undertaking to which that order is directed to cease the anti-competitive conduct, to terminate the anti-competitive agreement or to cease the abuse of a dominant position, immediately or, in the case of a determination of abuse of a dominant position, within such other time that the Commission deems just, reasonable and in the interests of consumers and any other relevant user, but in any event within not more than ninety days; - (iii) impose a penalty upon the telecommunications undertaking to which the order is directed, payable within a stated time of not more than ninety days, in accordance with regulation 23; and - (iv) be subject to registration in the High Court by the Commission under section 66(1) of the Public Utilities Commission Act 2016 and enforceable as a judgment of the High Court.

-(10) (a) Either --
+(10) (a) Either -